Skip to content

 Phone Pick

-An affordable waterproof phone case that lets you use your phone’s touchscreen and camera in the water.
+An affordable IPX8 pouch that fits even large phones and lets you use your phone’s touchscreen and camera in the water.

-An easy and dependable case that lets you use your phone while snorkeling.
+An easy and dependable pouch that lets you use your phone while snorkeling.

 Bring your phone with you while you snorkel and even use it to take pictures.
-The Mpow case has a high waterproof rating that keeps your phone safe and you can completely submerge it for long periods.
-The clear casing gives you full access to your touch screen and camera to capture your time in the water.
+The Hiearcool pouch has a high waterproof rating that keeps your phone safe and you can completely submerge it for long periods.
+The clear TPU on both sides gives you full access to your touch screen and camera to capture your time in the water, and it fits phones up to 8.9 inches — so a large handset in a case still goes in.

 girl in blue dress with waterproof bag on shoulder